gletort/Oocytor/README.md

 * [FeatureJ](https://imagescience.org/meijering/software/featurej/ "FeatureJ website"): this plugin in the features part only.
 Add the `.jar` files given in FeatureJ website to the `plugins` folder of Fiji.

 ### Use
+Once installed, the plugin can be found in Fiji in the `Plugins>Oocytes>Oocytor` menu.

-Once installed, the plugin can be found in Fiji in the `Plugins>CIRB>Oocytor` menu.
+With earlier versions than 1.0, once installed, the plugin can be found in Fiji in the `Plugins>CIRB>Oocytor` menu.

 ### Macros
 We put in the [`macros`](./macros "macros folder") folder of this repository several ImageJ/Fiji macros that can be usefull to automatize some parts of using `Oocytor` on several files for example.